FAQ - Studying with a disability and/ or chronic illness(es)

 Financing

-The same rules apply to the financing of studies for students with handicaps as for all other students: the studies must be financed by assets or income of the students or their dependents.
+The same rules apply to the financing of studies for students with disabilities and/ or chronic illnesses as for all other students: the studies must be financed by assets or income of the students or their dependents.
 If this is not possible, BAföG can be applied for.

 Normally, basic security benefits via SGB II (Arbeitslosengeld II) and SGB XII (Sozialhilfe) are excluded during studies.
 However, if students find themselves in special circumstances during their studies (e.g. in hardship situations, in the case of leave of absence due to illness, for the financing of additional expenses due to disability), they may be entitled to basic security benefits.